arnoson/kirby-deploy/README.md

 ## Troubleshooting

-If you can't connect to your ftp server, try connecting with lftp directly to se if this is a general issue with lftp or with this tool.
+If you can't connect to your ftp server, try connecting with lftp directly to see if this is a general issue with lftp or with this tool.

 Try listing e.g. your directory.